List of accolades received by The Last of Us Part II

 It won two awards at AbleGamers's inaugural Video Game Accessibility Awards: Second Channel, for providing several ways to access information; and Helping Hand, for the presentation of in-game hints.
 At the 38th Golden Joystick Awards, the game won all six awards for which it was nominated, including Ultimate Game of the Year.
-It led the nominees at the Game Awards 2020 with eleven nominations, of which it won seven, the most in the show's history, including Game of the Year.
+It led the nominees at the Game Awards 2020 with eleven nominations, of which it won seven, the most in the show's history to date, (Note: The Last of Us Part IIs eleven nomination record was tied by God of War Ragnarök at the Game Awards 2022 and beaten by Clair Obscur: Expedition 33s thirteen nominations in 2025.
+Its seven nomination record was beaten by Clair Obscur: Expedition 33s nine wins in 2025.) including Game of the Year.
 Following some concerns from viewers, host and producer Geoff Keighley clarified the awards were not rigged nor influenced by Naughty Dog; he said the game was popular with players and media alike as proven by its second-place ranking in the publicly-voted Player's Voice award.

 The game received five nominations at the 10th Annual New York Game Awards, including Game of the Year; it lost all to Hades.
 The Last of Us Part II received twenty-four nominations at the NAVGTR Awards, the most in the show's history, and won eight, including Franchise Adventure Game, Lead Performance in a Drama for Johnson and Bailey, and Supporting Performance in a Drama for Baker.
 It received a record-breaking thirteen nominations at the 17th British Academy Games Awards, of which it won three, including Performer in a Leading Role for Bailey and the publicly-voted EE Game of the Year.
 The game led the 19th Annual Game Audio Network Guild Awards with fifteen nominations and eight wins, and received the most nominations at the 24th Annual D.I.C.E.
 Awards with eleven (winning two), the 21st Game Developers Choice Awards with six (Note: Tied with Ghost of Tsushima and Hades) (winning one), and the inaugural Global Industry Game Awards with thirteen (winning three).